-The City of Monroe Comprehensive Annual Financial Report for the year ended December 31, 2020 has been submitted to the Government Finance Officers Association (GFOA) for the Certificate of Achievement for Excellence in Financial Reporting.
-The award of the Certificate of Achievement for Excellence in Financial Reporting presented by the GFOA has been received for the past seventeen years.
+The City of Monroe Annual Comprehensive Financial Report for the year ended December 31, 2021 has been submitted to the Government Finance Officers Association (GFOA) for the Certificate of Achievement for Excellence in Financial Reporting.
+The award of the Certificate of Achievement for Excellence in Financial Reporting presented by the GFOA has been received for the past nineteen years.
 An award is valid for a period of one year only.
-We believe our current Comprehensive Annual Financial Report continues to meet the program's requirements.
+We believe our current Annual Comprehensive Financial Report continues to meet the program's requirements.

-The Government Finance Officers Association (GFOA) awarded the City of Monroe the Distinguished Budget Presentation Award for its 2020 budget document.
-This was the eighth year the City has received this prestigious award.
-We believe our current 2021 Budget document continues to meet the program's requirements and it has been submitted to the GFOA.
+The Government Finance Officers Association (GFOA) awarded the City of Monroe the Distinguished Budget Presentation Award for its 2022 budget document.
+This was the tenth year the City has received this prestigious award.